fluttercommunity/redux_undo/README.md

 >
 > **The package as it is now is still in Beta phase.
 So you are free to use it as is, but please keep in mind that, until version 1.0.0 is released all class, function and helper-names are prone to change.**

+## Things to come in the future
+- [ ] Support for string based actions (currently supported are only class-based actions)
+- [ ] more examples and documentation

 ## Installation

 define the dependency in your `pubspec.yaml` file: